Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

-Its to the BOP
+It is to the BOP

-I heard this fantastic quote that was so good I had to pull over while driving and write it down.
-Ironically the DRC called and asked me why I had "diverted from my route."
-You are not supposed to just pull over while on home confinement (driving from place to place) unless there is a emergency (and even then you should call and tell them first).
-But anyway here is the quote...
+While driving I heard a fantastic quote and it was so good I pulled over to write it down.
+The DRC called and to question why had I "diverted from my route."
+While in home confinement status you may not pull over or any way deviate from and approved route unless there is a emergency (and even then you are required to call immediately).

 "Americans have champagne tastes for imprisoning people but a Dr. Pepper budget.
 We love to throw people in jail but hate to pay the bill for it."
 (Attorney Kenneth White - Former Fed prosecutor)